Marba language: Origin of the Marba

 Given the practice of naming people after events, these two legends are not necessarily mutually exclusive.
 On the other hand, they may be more myth than legend.

 Origin of the name Azumeina

-The etymology of Azumeina is historically unknown.
+Some people believe that the name Azumeina was used for the first time by the Azumeina themselves and that this name emerged in the mid 1960's as a more inclusive term to include people from the locality who spoke Marba but did not identify as Marba ethically or politically.
+In this view, the name Azumeina is derived from words meaining "people of the region".

 In 1969, Robert Price wrote, "The French know this tribe as the Bananas or the Banana Marba, but the people call themselves the Azumeina.
-In Azumeina, Banana means 'my male friend', and Marba is a clan of the Azumeina!
-Naturally, the people want to be called by their correct name."
+In Azumeina, Banana means 'my male friend', and Marba is a clan of the Azumeina!"